paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 {
   // ...
   "scripts": {
+    // ...,
+    "type-check": "tsc --project tsconfig.json --pretty --noEmit",
+    "lint": "eslint . --ext ts --ext tsx --fix"
+  },
   // ...
-    "check:type": "tsc --project tsconfig.json --pretty --noEmit",
-    "check:lint": "eslint . --ext ts --ext tsx --fix" },
-  // ...
 }
 ```

-  - **"check:type"** will look for TypeScript errors
+  - **type-check** will look for TypeScript errors
-  - **"check:lint"** will look for ESLint errors (if there are fixable errors, will fix them)
+  - **lint** will look for ESLint errors (if there are fixable errors, it will fix them)

 Next, we need to install Husky